 We see a lot of questions about the ideal hair transplant candidate, and something we see pop up time and time again is – can you get a hair transplant if you’re completely bald.
 Today we’ll be telling you if that is possible or not.

-You came here to see if you could get an FUE hair transplant if you’re bald and we won’t keep you waiting.
-Sadly, the straight answer is no. A hair transplant is a revolutionary treatment, however, it is not magic.
+You came here to see if you could get an FUE hair transplant.
+Hair transplant if completely bald is sadly, not possible.
+A hair transplant is a revolutionary treatment, however, it is not magic.
 The treatment, in short, works by removing hair follicles from one area of the scalp and transplanting them to another.
 If you don’t have any hair to start with there is no donor area for our doctors to work with.

 There are other hair restoration treatments that can work to give the appearance of a full head of hair if you’re completely bald.
 Advanced tricho pigmentation (ATP) is a pigmentation delivery system that works to apply pigment to the scalp to produce the appearance of hair follicles, this can be used all over the scalp or just to build on thinning areas of hair.
 The treatment works to either create the appearance of a full head of shaven hair, with a natural looking hairline and can also be used to add the appearance of thickness and density to certain areas of the scalp.